RadekManak/icp-proj/README.md

 ### Explorer:
 This program is a MQTT client with GUI that provides structured overview of topics and allows publishing.
 Unimplemented features:
-- Message filtering
+- Messages filtering
-- Non-text messages recognition
+- Recognize images from binary data
-- File saving
+- Explorer state saving
 - Dashboard

 ### Traffic simulator: